-IWI strategies will define detailed use cases, based on target scenarios defined in the sub-projects SECONDS, INCA, and EMIC.
-Here, the definition of requirements for IWI strategies based on use cases will be set and an iterative design, prototyping, and user testing of IWI strategies based on the initial requirements will be developed.
+IWI strategies have defined detailed use cases, based on target scenarios defined in the sub-projects SECONDS, INCA, and EMIC.
+Here, the definition of requirements for IWI strategies based on use cases have been set and an iterative design, prototyping, and user testing of IWI strategies based on the initial requirements have been developed.

 The video shows typical scenes and situations from a simulator study of driver behaviour.
 It was recorded during a study at the German Aerospace Center (DLR) in 2011.